Skip to content

 • Erika Bordeaux, Randleman High School

-• Helen Britt, Uwharrie Charter High School
+• Helen Britt, Asheboro High School

 • Katelyn Brown, Eastern Randolph High School

-• Regan Burris, Uwharrie Charter Academy
+• Reagan Burris, Uwharrie Charter Academy

 • Jayla Carl, Uwharrie Charter Academy